ChatRand/ChatRand-Back-End/README.md

-# Eazify Nodejs Based Backend Framework
+# Eazify Nodejs Based Backend Boilerplate/Template

 I created this framework in order to ease the process of scafolding my backend applications I make with Nodejs + MongoDB.